 - Hospitals

-Knowing When Deadly Force Is Legal in Pleasant Valley, MO
+When Deadly Force is Justified in Pleasant Valley, MO

-- Protect private property they own, lease, or have lawful authority to occupy from an unlawful intrusion.
+- Protect private property they own, rent, or are legally authorized to occupy from an unlawful intrusion.

 Missouri’s Castle Doctrine also establishes a no duty to retreat standard, meaning individuals may stand their ground when they are in: